spacebeam/research/site/content/community.md

 The GitHub [organization](https://github.com/nonsensews) is [https://github.com/nonsensews.](https://github.com/nonsensews)

-We are a loose, sparse, distributed organization ruled by tropical cloud forest monkeys without a clear power structure.
+We are a loose, sparse, distributed organization ruled by tropical cloud forest monkeys living in the jungle without a clear power structure.

 The [wiki](https://github.com/nonsensews/guide/wiki) explains our environment and our [community website](https://nonsense.ws) links to the work process and explain how anyone can join the team.